 Then, in late 2016, Google revamped Google Sites, giving it a design quite similar to the new Google Forms.
 It uses a one-column design like many modern websites, and it makes it easier than ever to lay out your site, with all the tools organized into a sidebar or a popover menu that appears when you select text on your site.

 Both app versions are still available—you can choose which editor you'd like to use when creating a new site.
-The newer one includes a cleaner design, and is easier to use, while the older version lets you use a custom domain with a G Suite account and tracks changes to the page so you can go back to a previous version.
+The newer one includes a cleaner design, and is easier to use, while the older version includes a few extra features including an option to track changes to the page so you can go back to a previous version.
 Either way, they're a great way to quickly build a website or intranet for your team.

 Maybe you want to make a detailed site with pages and pages of info, as Mary Fran did with details about Google apps.
 Perhaps you've built an online course, and would like to share it with the world as Photoweb did with the older Google Sites.
 You might need a site for your brand, as Steegle and DPI Partners built with the older and newer Google Sites, respectively.
 Or, you could want a way to share contact info and calendars with your class, as Señora Aguirre did in the new Google Sites.